How To Remove Limescale With e-cloth

 You should begin by filling the kettle a quarter of the way up with either vinegar or lemon juice, then leaving it to sit for around 1 hour.
 Once you have waited, you will then need to top this up with water and then boil it.
 Once boiled, pour away the water before it cools, and then rinse out the kettle with several changes of cold water to remove any traces of vinegar or lemon juice.

 Washing Machines & Dishwashers

-Again, either vinegar or lemon juice are great for remov any limescale deposits within your washing machine or dishwasher.
-With your washing machine you should use a large cup of liquid into the place your detergent would go, then run a normal cycle (obviously without any clothes in).
+Again, either vinegar or lemon juice is great for removing any limescale deposits within your washing machine or dishwasher.
+With your washing machine, you should use a large cup of liquid into the place your detergent would go, then run a normal cycle (obviously without any clothes in).
 This should then clean and clear out your washing machine completely removing any limescale build up within the insides.
-If there is a build-up on the outside then you can use a cloth and the chosen liquid and wipe it away firmly.
+If there is a build-up on the outside then you can use an e-cloth and the chosen liquid and wipe it away firmly.

 We recommend you take a cup of vinegar or lemon juice and then immerse your tap handle within the liquid; in order to allow this to hold, you should wrap a towel or rag around both the cup and tap.
-With limescale build up that has occurred around more accessible areas, you should soak a cloth or cotton wool in your descaling liquid then wrap this around the parts you want to clean.
+With limescale build up that has occurred around more accessible areas, you should soak your e-cloth in descaling liquid then wrap this around the parts you want to clean.
 Leave it there for an hour or two, giving it a squeeze now and again to make sure the liquid is able to get into all the corners and grooves.

 Windows & Shower Doors

-Once you have removed the lime scale then clean regularly with the e-cloth range to keep it at bay.
-For showers the Shower Pack, For Mirrors the Glass & Polishing Cloth, for bathroom the Bathroom Pack and the Window Pack for windows and glass.
+Once you have removed the limescale then clean regularly with the e-cloth range to keep it at bay.
+For showers the Shower Pack, For Mirrors the Glass & Polishing Cloth, for the bathroom, our Bathroom Pack and the Window Pack for windows and glass.

 …Make cleaning easy with e-cloth